Variational thermal quantum simulation of the lattice Schwinger model: Variational quantum algorithm for evaluating the string tension

 where $\rho_0(\theta)$ is an initial mixed state easy to prepare on the quantum computer, and $U(\phi)$ is an unitary implemented with a parameterized quantum circuit.

 As $\rho_0(\theta)$ and $\rho(\boldsymbol{\omega})$ are related by an unitary transformation, the eigenvalues will not change and so as to the entropy.
 Thus, the entropy depends only on the parameters $\theta$.
 A fully parameterization of the eigenvalues of the Gibbs state into the initial mixed state $\rho_{0}(\theta)$, however, requires an exponential number of parameters.
 Nevertheless, the goal is to prepare the Gibbs state rather than its each component, and it is not necessary to access each eigenstate $\ket{\varphi_n}$ with a weighting $e^{-\beta E_n}/Z(\beta)$ accurately.
 Therefore, one can parameterize the initial mixed state with much fewer parameters, e.g., a polynomial of the number of qubits.
-We adopt an ansatz of $\rho_0(\theta)$ as a product state,
+As shown in the FIG.\ref{Fig:illustration}, We adopt $\rho_0(\theta)$ as the initial state, which is composed of $N$ subsystems independent with each other.
+As the state space of a composite physical system is the tensor product of the state spaces of the component physical systems~\cite{nielsen2002quantum}, the initial state can be written as in a form of tensor product

 In Ref.~\cite{martyn2019product}, this ansatz, together with the parameterized unitary in Eq.~\eqref{eq:ansatz}, is called as product spectrum ansatz~(PSA) since it approximates the spectrum of the Gibbs state with a product structure.
 The PSA may be justified by the locality of temperature~\cite{kliesch2014locality}: correlations between two regimes of a quantum system decreases significantly with the separation, and the decreasing is quicker for higher temperatures.
 The PSA in Eq.~\eqref{eq:ansatz} starts in $\rho_{0}$ with a completely localized description of temperature and then encode the correlation by an unitary operator $U(\phi)$.
 In our numeral simulation, we find that the PSA suffices for simulating the temperature-dependence string tension of the finite-temperature Schwinger model.